awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 ============================

 To upload an object in multiple parts, use the |s3client|'s :methodname:`createMultipartUpload` method to get an upload ID.
-Then use the |s3client|'s :methodname:`uploadPart` method for each part.
+Then use the :methodname:`uploadPart` method to upload each part.
 Finally use the |s3client|'s :methodname:`completeMultipartUpload` method to tell S3 to merge all the uploaded parts and finish the upload operation.